zkarimi22/poc-livestream-with-CDN/README.md

 - Currently pointing to a (limited) service instance in us-east-1 that will idle or be turned off
 - can be connected to record + save each stream to S3, but not the purpose of this poc
+- if you don't have access to AWS MediaLive, point the output from the encoding server to a media server such as: [node-media-server](https://www.npmjs.com/package/node-media-server?activeTab=readme)

 ## Putting it All Together